 Buttress Fills, Stabilization Fills, Shear Keys, Shear Pins and Soil Nails: It is essential that a complete record be kept of the location of all buttress fills, stabilization fills shear keys, shear pins and soil nails.
-The location of the above shall be indicated in the grading file and on the House Numbering Map and a scaled-down plan showing the location of the above shall be kept in the job jacket.
+The location of the above shall be indicated in the grading file and a scaled-down plan showing the location of the above shall be kept in the job jacket.
 It is critical that the building plan checker be aware of all geotechnical stabilizers in order to verify that the proposed construction will not adversely affect lot stability.
-Geology and Soils Section must approve any modification of a special fill, shear pin or soil nail.
+Geotechnical Materials and Engineering Division must approve any modification of a special fill, shear pin or soil nail.